RagnarGrootKoerkamp/BAPCtools/doc/multiple_languages.md

 # Contest and solution PDFs, Export

-Multiple-language support of `bt pdf` and contest level, `bt solutions`, and `bt export` is incomplete.
+Multiple-language support of `bt pdf` at contest level, `bt solutions`, and `bt export` is incomplete and inconsistent.